zteeed/zteeed.github.io/_posts/2020-11-10-introduction-to-hacking-android.md

 ### What protections?

 SSL pinning is a mechanism that can be used to improve the security of a service or site that relies on SSL certificates.
 It allows you to specify a cryptographic identity that must be accepted by users.
-The certificate fingerprints are stored on the mobile application, for example, which prevents the use of SSL proxies to study the traffic sent between the phone and the API.
+The certificate fingerprints are stored on the mobile application, for example, which prevents the use of SSL proxies to study the traffic sent between the mobile phone and the API.
 This does not of course prevent them from being replaced in the application by those from the SSL proxy and then recompiled.

 In addition, obfuscation work can make the reverse engineering task more difficult even if it does not prevent the reverse of the application itself.
 As we have seen here, obfuscation in Java is quite limited because the classes of the different libraries of the JVM or of the Android library cannot be renamed and appear clearly on decompilation.